renning22/shale/README.md

 The idea is sending programs around to where the data locate (i.e. the data center of SP), and utilizing those Filecoin+ deals by disk mouting.

-Programs here refer to off-chain, native C/C++, CUDA executables.
+Programs here refer to off-chain native executables like C/C++, CUDA, TensorFlow.

 ![architecture](doc/shale_architecture.png)